selprince/Assignment_20/README.md

 It is worthy to note that if you would like to test the code you can simply change the definition of start_time as follows:

-  uint start_time = now - 500 days;
+  **uint start_time = now - 500 days;**

 To work the contract please utilize the following file:

+Below is a link to the code:
 [Deferred Equity Plan Code](DeferredEquityPlan2.sol)

 Enjoy!